espocrm/documentation/docs/administration/formula/entity.md

 `entity\sumRelated('opportunities', 'amountConverted', 'won')`

 FILTER is a name of a filter pre-defined in the system.
 It's also possible to apply a [list report](../../user-guide/reports.md) as a filter.
-More info [below](#filter).
+More [info](../formula.md#filter).

 ## entity\countRelated